JohnLZeller/fxosu/README.md

 18. The API should be able to access latency-related network information to determine if a task should be executed.

 ### Spring Term (May 4th to 8th)
-19. The API should be able to access data on the charging state of the device in order to determine if a task should be executed.
+19. The API should analyze network data to determine patterns in network reliability.
-20. The API should analyze network data to determine patterns in network reliability
+20. The test app for the API should benchmark device resource usage, contrasting use with the API and use without the API.
-21. The API should be able to function without error on Firefox OS, Firefox for Android, and Firefox for Desktop
+21. The API should integrate with existing efforts wherever possible.
-22. The test app for the API should benchmark device resource usage, contrasting use with the API and use without the API
+22. The API should be able to function without error on Firefox OS, Firefox for Android, and Firefox for Desktop.
-23. The test app for the API should be written to function on Firefox OS, Firefox for Android, and Firefox for Desktop
+23. The test app for the API should be written to function on Firefox OS, Firefox for Android, and Firefox for Desktop.
-24. Write a Web IDL specification for the API implementation
+24. The API should passively collect network status information.

 ## Useful Resources
 ### Documentation